mrchvs/algolia-tam-assignment/questions/questions.md

 Hi Marissa,

-Thanks for your message and honest feedback.
+Thanks for your message and honest feedback - I will share it internally with our product team.

 If you are looking to clear or delete multiple indices, you can actually do it via the new dashboard.
 Simply